code-with-amitk/Code-examples/Languages/Programming_Languages/c++/C++11_14_17_20/c++14/Integer_Sequence/README.md

-/*	integer_sequence.cpp
- *
+## Integer Sequence
-What?
-Represents a compile-time sequence of integers. it can be used as argument to variadic function template.
+- **What?** Represents a compile-time sequence of integers. it can be used as argument to variadic function template.

 - make_integer_sequence: Alias template fro creating integer_sequence<>
 template<class T, T N>